mindsphere/mindconnect-lib/README.md

 			ECDHE-RSA-AES128-GCM-SHA256
 			ECDHE-RSA-AES256-GCM-SHA384

-	In order to verify the correctness of the MindSphere's certificate please enable host and peer verification.
+	In order to verify the correctness of the Platforms's certificate please enable host and peer verification.

 -   If you want to have unit and integration test executables also built